Sometimes you have to take matters into your own hands.

 Don't forget to consider origination fees, as much as 3 percent of your loan amount.
 And shop around.
 Your peers may bill you less interest than, say, a credit card.
 At the Lending Club, for example, the average interest rate is 11.5 percent, below the 13.9 percent average for credit cards, according to Bankrate.com.

 But loans normally backed by an asset, like an auto loan, are another matter.
 "The peer lender can't hold your car title.
 It's more risk so there will be a higher price," said Jim Bruene, publisher of Online Banking Report, a newsletter that tracks e-banking trends.

 This is no time to be shy.
 Lenders want to learn about your reason for borrowing the money, as well as your plans to pay it back.
 Also, anything you can do to make yourself seem like less of a stranger - such as mentioning your membership in a professional group or alumni association - will help.

 "Having a social connection makes a lender feel more comfortable," said Renaud Laplanche, founder and chief executive officer of the Lending Club.

 While borrowers need to present themselves in the best light, lenders' priority is caution.

 Interest rates on a peer-to-peer loan vary depending on the borrower's credit but they can go well above 20 percent.
-The more risky the borrower the higher the interest rate you can charge.
+The riskier the borrower, the higher the interest rate you can charge.
 But you also accept a greater chance of never seeing your money again.
 The average default rate at Prosper, for example, is 4.7 percent overall.
-But, adds Chris Larsen, the firm's chief executive, "that varies greatly with credit grade."
+But, adds chief executive Chris Larsen, "that varies greatly with credit grade."

 If all of this sounds familiar, it should: Lending money to your peers requires just as much consideration as buying stocks and bonds.